This video explains how to configure a correlation engine in APEX AIOps Incident Management.

 In our use case, this correlation only applies to the alerts whose class is application or infrastructure.

-And we want to cluster alerts from the exact same location,
+And we want to cluster alerts from the same service.
+Service defaults to 100% similarity because it is a list-based field.

 We’ll set the time window to 15 minutes.
 To understand the correlation time window, watch the “Alert Correlation Method in Incident Management” video.

-Now, let’s also modify the default workflow, so the alerts evaluated by the new correlation setting won’t be evaluated by the default correlation, and end up in two separate incidents.
+Now, let’s also modify the correlation group settings, so the alerts evaluated by the new correlation setting won’t be evaluated by the default correlation, and end up in two separate incidents.

 Now let’s simulate what happens to the alerts with this new correlation definition.